IvandeMurard/Hospitality-Operations-Agentic-AI-B2B/README.md

 Aetherix is an Agentic AI solution designed to copilot staff and Food & Beverage forecasting for hotel and restaurant managers.

-The tool is designed to adapt to the client's IT stack, leverage a proactive UI-less "push" model, and deliver the right insights at the right time.
+The tool adapts to the client's IT stack, uses a proactive, UI-less "push" model, and delivers the right insights at the right time.
 It synthesizes internal context and property data (occupancy, bookings, PMS, POS, ...) with an external semantic layer, incorporating local events, weather, and reputation.

 **Key insight:** The agent models each property's historical capture rate and applies contextual demand to generate recommendations that align with each property's reality.

-The result: A contextualized intelligence delivered when needed, helping reduce food waste (hotels waste ~25% of food produced), labor costs, and mostly, empowering managers to focus on their customers.
+The result: Contextualized intelligence, helping reduce food waste (hotels waste ~25% of food produced), labor costs, and, most importantly, giving more time to managers to focus on their customers.

 ### The Problem vs. The Aetherix Solution